Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Concordia University at its Portland facility, reporting 1,012 affected workers. arauco followed with 84 workers.
+The most significant filing came from Concordia University at its Portland facility, reporting 1,012 affected workers. arauco followed with 84 workers.

 Trend & Outlook